momomo/momomo.com.platform.Lambda/README.md

 * ... many more ...

 Also, going from `Lambda.R2E` to a `Lambda.V2E`, is as easy as calling `lambda.V2E()` by ignoring the return value.
-Going from `Lambda.V2E` to `Lambda.R2E` is also possible with a small caveat, returning null instead.
+Going from `Lambda.V2E` to `Lambda.R2E` is also possible with a small caveat, returning null instead which is fine if `lambda.call()` handles null returns properly.

 A great number of libraries has been built on top of this intuitive naming strategy.